Tutorial: Use sample dashboards in Databricks SQL

 Share the dashboard

-To share a dashboard with colleagues:
+To share a dashboard with colleagues in your workspace:

 1. Click Share at the top of the page.